Curriculum Guide · Courses

 This course will focus on complex procedural issues that arise in modern litigation.
 The overall focus of the course is on multi-party, multi-jurisdictional disputes and the increased regulatory role that courts play in the system of dispute resolution.
 The first part of the course will focus class actions, including the requirements for class certification, judicial review of class settlements, the impact of the Class Action Fairness Act on class action practice (CAFA), and the intersection of class actions and contracts for arbitration of disputes.
 Considerable time will also be spent on multi-district litigation (MDL) practice including the modern development of bellwether trials; the unique aggregation problems that arise in the context of international disputes; the strategic choices available to lawyers handling complex cases, and the strategic and economic dynamics of settlement.

-Prerequisite: Civil Procedure (or the equivalent Legal Process and Society).
+Prerequisite: Civil Procedure (or Legal Process and Society).

 Students may not receive credit for both this course and Class Action Law and Practice or Class Action Law and Practice Seminar.